Pagwin-Fedora/rust-macro-utils/README.md

 # rust-macro-utils

 This repository was made to respond to a joking comment that python decorators are better than rust macros by implementing most of python's decorator functionality into a rust macro.
-Warning this is a buggy mess that will have issues with async functions and will provide annoying(but working) output for functions that use any visibility other than fully public or fully private aka `pub` or `pub(self)`(I know how to fix the visibility issue but I'm done dealing with this forn now).
+Warning this is a buggy mess that will have issues with async functions and will provide annoying(but working) output for functions that use any visibility other than fully public or fully private aka `pub` or `pub(self)`(I know how to fix the visibility issue but I'm done dealing with this for now).
 Also adding the example I'm realizing I'm a dumbass because the decorator function should only take the input function as an arg and return an impl Fn with the same type sig but oh well.

 **PLEASE DON'T USE THIS IN PROD EVER.**